sergiouribe/dentaldatascience/README.md

 Blog hosted in https://dentaldatascience.org

-Discussion about data science for dental research.
+BLog about data analysis with R for dental data science.

+## How to

+ - check that blogdown::install_hugo()
+ - everything in content
+ - check in netlify